ltonetwork/lto-node/anchor-node/README.md

     - Name: `ANCHOR_DB_URL`, Value: `"<Your redis connection string>"` (If you are running with elastic cache)

 Now your node is should good to go!

+## Documentation

+You can find the API documentation on the url where your node is deployed.

+## Explorer

+View your anchor transactions in our explorer testnet: [testnet-explorer.lto.network](https://testnet-explorer.lto.network)